Testosterone and Fat Loss: Does Testosterone Help You Lose Weight? - Balance My Hormones TRT in the UK

 Results of a scientific study

-In research conducted by the Bayer and Gulf Medical University, 11 years of data was used.
-Researchers divided participants (over-weight men who had testosterone deficiency) into two groups.
-The age of research participants was, on average, 61.5.
+In research conducted by Bayer and Gulf Medical University, 11 years of data were used.
+Researchers divided participants (overweight men who had symptomatic testosterone deficiency) into two groups.

-One group received testosterone injection every three months, while the other group did not receive any testosterone and became the control group.
+One group received an injection of 1000 mg of testosterone every 12 weeks, while the other group did not receive any testosterone and became the control group.

-More than 20% of participants of the non-treated group developed type 2 diabetes during the research, while men in the treatment group did not develop this disease.
-A few men in the control group also had a heart attack, while none of the treatment group men had it.
+More than 20% of participants in the non-treated group developed type 2 diabetes (insulin resistance) during the research, while men in the treatment group did not develop this disease.

-This study shows that testosterone injections may have the potential to reduce fat and lose weight.
+This study shows that testosterone injections may have the potential to reduce fat mass and help with weight loss.
 Scientists need to conduct more research on this approach to understand its usefulness better.

 Eat a balanced diet

-Your diet has a great impact on your hormone levels.
-That is why you should eat a balanced diet so your body can get all nutrients it needs to produce hormones.
-Eating more or less than a healthy amount can reduce your testosterone levels.
+Diet has a positive impact on hormone imbalance.
+That is why you should eat a balanced diet so your body can get all the nutrients it needs to produce hormones.

-Research shows that taking enough protein through food can help you burn fats and stimulate the production of testosterone.
+Clinical research shows that taking enough protein through food can help you burn fat and stimulate the production of testosterone.
 Sufficient fats and carbs are also necessary for the normal production of testosterone.

 Several studies prove the benefits of exercise for boosting testosterone levels.
-One study conducted on obese men concluded that increasing the level of physical activity may be more effective than a weight loss diet for boosting levels of testosterone.
+One study conducted on obese patients concluded that increasing the level of physical activity may be more effective than a weight loss or low calorie diet for boosting levels of testosterone.

 Avoid stressful situations

-Taking stress increases the production of cortisol which is a stress hormone.
-When your body keeps producing cortisol for a longer duration, it prioritizes the synthesis of cortisol over testosterone.
+Stress increases the production of cortisol, a stress hormone.
+When your body keeps producing cortisol for a longer duration, it prioritises the synthesis of cortisol over testosterone.
 As a result, testosterone levels decline.

-To avoid it, you need to avoid stressful conditions if possible.
+To prevent this, avoid stressful conditions if possible.
 Practice meditation to have a clear mind and release stress.
-Exercise is also effective in reducing stress.

 Sleep better at night